Sitabhog

 Sitabhog (সীতাভোগ) is a famous sweet of Bardhaman, West Bengal, India.
 Sitabhog is a flavourful dessert that looks like white rice or vermicelli mixed with small pieces of Gulab jamun.
-Made from cottage cheese (also known as chhana in Bengali), rice flour and sugar, Sitabhog often gives the appearance of pulao, which is albeit sweet in taste.
+Made from cottage cheese (also known as chhena in Bengali), rice flour and sugar, Sitabhog often gives the appearance of pulao, which is albeit sweet in taste.